 To the east, Bach extends past downtown all the way to the U-M Diag.
 The red-brick buildings of 207-unit Nob Hill, the old-timer among the area’s apartment complexes, fit comfortably into the neighborhood’s southern edge.
 Bordering the Old West Side and downtown sit the 68-unit Liberty Lofts condos, a tasteful conversion of a former auto parts plant.

-Downtown student apartments are well represented here and are steadily creeping west.
-The new offerings are sprouting like bamboo.
-The nineteen-story Legacy near Michigan Theater, aiming for a fall 2025 opening, is downtown’s tallest building since the twenty-six-story Tower Plaza on E. William opened in 1969.
-There’s much more to come: Another ten student towers are proposed in Bach and other neighborhoods touching Central Campus.
+Downtown student apartments are well represented here and new offerings are sprouting like bamboo.
+The nineteen-story Legacy near Michigan Theater, which opens this fall, is downtown’s tallest building since the twenty-six-story Tower Plaza on E. William opened in 1969.
+There’s much more to come: in mid-2025, four student towers were under construction in Bach and other neighborhoods touching Central Campus, and three more were planned.
+The Brady, a converted former office tower on S. Main, also touts a location “near Umich.”

 Bach School also serves the triangle bounded by S. Main, Eisenhower, and Ann Arbor–Saline Rd.
 Residents of the 306-unit Woodland Mews flats and townhouses (which include both owner-occupied condos and rental units) can walk to Busch’s supermarket and Whole Foods—or to a game at U-M’s soccer stadium.